Geography (GEOG)

 Departmental Category: Human Geography

-Surveys the world's most populous country, examining physical and historical geography, urbanization and regional development, agriculture, population, energy, and the environment.
-Seeks to situate China's development in a broader Asian and global context.
+Get to know one of the world¿s most diverse countries, its physical and historical geography, urbanization and regional development, agriculture, population, energy, and the environment.
+Learn more about China and how to situate its development in a broader Asian and global context.

 Recommended: Prerequisite GEOG 1962 or GEOG 1972 or GEOG 1982 or GEOG 1992 or GEOG 2092.